Simply LaKita

 Tried This Recipe?Leave a comment below or tag @simplylakita on social!

-• Storage Tip - Store the fudge in an airtight container with parchment paper between layers to prevent sticking.
-It keeps beautifully at room temperature for up to 5 days or in the refrigerator for up to 2 weeks.
+• For gifting: cut the fudge into small squares and layer them in a tin or box with parchment paper between layers.
+It keeps well at room temperature for up to 2 weeks or in the refrigerator for up to 3 weeks.

 Want To Save This Recipe?